syedahmadbokhari/AI-for-Environmental-Monitoring-and-Urban-Planning/README.md

 📄 License

-This project is developed for academic purposes and demonstration of AI-based real-time monitoring systems.r academic purposes and demonstration of AI-based real-time monitoring systems.ic purposes.
+This project is developed for educational and research purposes.